g78/PenetrationTestingPortfolio/Task4:PortScanning.md

 From a personal point of view I use T4, however if there is a requirement for a very slow scan I will use T2 but that's a rare occassion.
 For a cautious scanners user the default.
 Examples:
-NMAP -sS -T4 <ip address>
+NMAP -sS -T4 ipAddress

-NMAP -sS -T Polite <ip address>
+NMAP -sS -T Polite ipAddress

-NMAP -sS --max-rtt-timeout 1250ms <ip address>
+NMAP -sS --max-rtt-timeout 1250ms ipAddress